acharyadarshan/Automated-musical-tune-generation-using-char-RNN/README.md

-# Automated-musical-tune-generation-using-char-RNN
-Building a media player that helps to play musical tunes by predicting a sequence of notes as events using Char RNN principles

-# Automated Musical Tune Generation using char RNN
+# Automated Musical Tune Generation using char RNN [In collaboration with Bishal Paudel and Badal Tripathi]

 Demo